isabelkfigueroa/isabelkfigueroa.github.io/_posts/2023-01-04-the-endless-steppe.md

 > 122, 124)

 Open to any kind of social invitation, Esther celebrates a trip to see a movie with two girls from school.
-She focuses on social victories over her lack of food.
-Games with other children such as dominoes or hopscotch fill her not with food, but with social interaction, so that at the end of a day of play, she leaves school not “bursting” with a full belly, but even better, with a full spirit.
+She treasures social victories over food.
+Esther explains that games with other children such as dominoes or hopscotch fill her not with food, but with social interaction, so that at the end of a day of play, she leaves school not “bursting” with a full belly, but even better, with a full spirit.
 After some time, Esther gains what she desires most: a best friend.
 One